 This, however, is not what occurred.
 In fact, the rookie of the year race has been wildly exciting, with surprising players taking over the discussion as they established themselves in the NHL.
-Now as we approach the NHL All-Star break, let’s check in on the top rookies to see who could be in the running for the 2020 Calder trophy.
+Now, with the end of the regular season fast approaching, let’s check in on the top rookies to see who should be in the running for the 2020 Calder trophy.

 Once the season started, Hughes quickly found his place on the Canucks’ blue line.
 He has averaged more than 21 minutes each night while taking over the role of power play quarterback, playing on Vancouver’s top-unit with the man advantage.

 All of this playing time has resulted in an offensive breakout for the University of Michigan alumni.
-Through 47 games, Hughes has posted 33 points, with 18 of those coming on the power play.
-These totals put him amongst the leaders for defensemen across the NHL, not just rookies.
+Through 68 games, Hughes has posted 53 points, with 25 of those coming with the man advantage.
+These totals put him at the top of the rookie scoring race and amongst the leaders for defensemen across the NHL.

 By the 30th game of the 2019-20 NHL season, Makar appeared to be walking away with the Calder Trophy without much competition.
-However, as injury slowed his game and players like Hughes established themselves as elite talents, this guarantee became simply a likelihood.
+However, as injury slowed his game and players like Hughes established themselves as elite talents, this guarantee was all but erased.

 Now, with just a month left in the season, Hughes looks to be the favorite, with Makar still lingering close enough to catch him should he get healthy.
 What this means is that for the first time in years, there will be a true race for the Calder that will likely go down to the very last game of the 2019-20 season.